-In accordance with the requirements under CRD IV and the ICBCS Pillar 3 Disclosure Policy, ICBCS Group is required to assess whether its external disclosures (including the Annual Report and Pillar 3 Disclosures) comprehensively portray its risk profile.
+In accordance with the requirements under CRD IV and the ICBCS Pillar 3 Disclosure Policy, ICBCS Group is required to assess whether its external disclosures (including the Annual Report and Pillar 3 Disclosures) comprehensively portray the Group's risk profile.

-The Pillar 3 disclosures included herein focus primarily on capital risk and the key risk drivers behind the ICBCS Group's Pillar 1 capital requirements (i.e. credit, market and operational risks), providing granular information and analysis in addition to that already presented within the Annual Report.
+The Pillar 3 disclosures included herein focus on capital risk and the key risk drivers behind the ICBCS Group's Pillar 1 capital requirements (i.e. credit, market and operational risks), providing granular information and analysis in addition to that already presented within the Annual Report.
 The ICBCS Board is satisfied that the disclosures contained within this document, are appropriate to convey the risk profile of the firm.
+Additional disclosures are also provided in respect of liquidity risk.